automician/msoutlook-tests/README.md

   />
 ```

-Remember that in Appium Inspector `id` would be changed to `accessibility id`, which is the locator you should use in tests.
+Remember that in Appium Inspector `id` would be displayed as `accessibility id`, which is the locator you should use in tests.

 ### Managing windows in tests